yeikiu/ts-kraken/README.md

 ## TLDR; Get started
 ## Launch the REPL directly on your terminal with `npx`:

-> Quickest way to test it out! 🚀 - _Unreleased,_ coming soon!
+> Quickest way to test it out! 🚀

 ````
 npx ts-kraken